-- They are typically 15-30 inches long and an average of 12 pounds.
-The largest on record weighed over 17 pounds and measured 30 inches!
+- Largemouth bass have large lower jaws, hence the nickname “largemouth” bass.
+They are typically 15-30 inches long and weigh an average of 12 pounds.

 How would you like to catch more than one fish per hour (is fph a real measurement?)
 One lake in Florida boasts just such a statistic.
 With 7,500 lakes I am sure there are other fishing spots than can boast the same.
 When it comes to bass, and specifically largemouth bass Florida has some of the best bass fishing around.
 Curious about what the current largemouth record is?
 Read on to discover the largest largemouth bass ever caught in Florida!

-The state of Florida keeps records for 8 different kinds of bass including:
+The state of Florida keeps records for eight different kinds of bass including:

-The International Fish and Game Association which keeps the world records for fish includes 32 different bass categories including some regionally specific bass (like the Alabama Bass and European Bass).
+The International Fish and Game Association, which keeps the world records for fish, has 32 different bass categories including some regionally specific bass (like the Alabama Bass and European Bass).

-In fishing lore, there are always stories of the big fish that got away – and of fishermen coming back to the same spot year after year to catch them.
-Have you ever wondered how long a fish can live if it never gets caught?
-In the case of the largemouth bass – it’s around 23 years!
+In fishing lore, there are always stories of the big fish that got away — and of fishermen coming back to the same spot year after year to catch them.
+Have you ever wondered how long a fish can live if you never catch it?
+In the case of the largemouth bass, it’s around 23 years!
 That may seem like a long life for a fish unless you consider that the bigmouth buffalo fish can live to 112.
 These fish are native to North America and can grow up to 80 pounds!

-The largest Largemouth bass ever caught in Florida was 17.27 pounds caught by Billy O’Berry.
+The largest largemouth bass ever caught in Florida was 17.27 pounds caught by Billy O’Berry.
 Billy set the record on July 6, 1986, and although some folks have caught fish almost as large the record still stands.
 Billy is from Seffner, FL, and was fishing on a small lake in Polk County, which is just southwest of Orlando.
-If you are looking to replicate the catch you might want to use the same bait Billy did, he used a Strike King Spinnerbait with a green and yellow skirt.
-The 17-pound fish was 30 inches long (2 ½ feet) and had a girth of 22.5 inches.
+If you are looking to replicate the catch you might want to use the same bait Billy did of a Strike King Spinnerbait with a green and yellow skirt.
+The 17-pound fish was 30 inches long (2.5 feet) and had a girth of 22.5 inches.

 - All-Tackle Length (tie):